 It is understandable to have concerns where there is a chain as you are unlikely to want to be too out of pocket too early (mortgage application is approx one thousand pounds, then survey, Newton Longville conveyancing search fees, etc).
 First, you should check that your property lawyer is on the Co-operative approved list.
 Regarding the subsequent stages this very much dictated by the specifics of your transaction, motivation for the property and on the state of the market.
 During a buoyant market some home buyers would apply for a home loan with Co-operative and arrange for the valuation and only if it was satisfactory would they ask their lawyer to move forward with the conveyancing in Newton Longville.

-The deeds to my property are lost.
-The lawyers who did the conveyancing in Newton Longville 4 years ago no longer exist.
-What are my options?
+The deeds to our property can not be found.
+The solicitors who dealt with the conveyancing in Newton Longville 4 years ago have long since closed.
+What do I do?

 Gone are the days when you need to hold title official documentation to evidence that you are the registered proprietor of land or premises, as the Land Registry hold details of all registered land or property electronically.